Racing at BRIC21? Olympic champion Anna Watkins provides her top tips

 If you’ve done your prep then you know your pacing and mental plan; you know your warm-up routine and you know the drag you want.

-Arrive early to do a short warm-up a couple of hours before the race.
+Do a short warm-up a couple of hours before the race.
 I usually row 2km at steady state, with a few bursts at race pace, and visualise the race.

 Then rest.
 Warm up again for 15 minutes before the race, doing some mid-pace bursts and a start or two.
 Do learn to set the drag so that it is consistent during your preparation and the test, and always check this before you start.